mikeLiang1/capstone-project-e-commerce-website/work_diaries/colinDiary.md

 ## Week 5
 As the frontend portion of our Sprint 1 made up a significant part of the workload, I took on the mystery box frontend and completed it with help from Mike and Yeji.
 As I had used Firebase, I handled the image upload functionality for adding products.

+## Week 6
+Started the next sprint and handled the drafting of the mystery box opening animation.
+Talked it through with Jeming and Jeffery to see what types of animation would look best.

+## Week 7
+Started work on improving the recommendation system, using the cosine similarity formula.
+Did research on the types of backend packages that will help us with the recommendation.

+## Week 8
+Worked on fixing up some bugs with our implememntation and connected the recommendation system to the frontend

+## Week 9
+Finished our implementation and worked together to organise our final demo and report!